-Rising bond yields: Impact on your investments in debt mutual funds
+How to rising bond yields impact your investments in debt mutual funds

 Yields on one-year and three-year government securities have inched up by 10 bps and 25 bps in the same period and currently trades at 6.32 percent and 6.61 percent, respectively.

-Since bond yields and bond prices move in the opposite direction, effectively, it means that bond prices have come down in these months.
+As you know bond yields and bond prices move in opposite direction, bond prices have come down in these months.

 Hence, from the perspective of debt mutual fund portfolios, prices of the underlying holdings have come under pressure.
 As can be seen in the table below, longer-duration government bond funds have delivered negative returns over the last 3 to 6 months, whereas shorter-duration funds have delivered positive returns over the same period.